 - Almond flour – A high protein gluten free flour made from blanched almonds.
 Don’t confuse it with almond meal, which is much coarser and won’t work in this recipe.

 - Pumpkin pie spice – A blend of spices that includes nutmeg, cinnamon and ginger.
-Check the label to ensure no added sugars, or make your own!
+Check the label to ensure no added sugars.

 - Liquid stevia – Sweetens the cream cheese frosting without affecting the smooth, creamy texture.